hzqtc/fmd/README.md

     cd fmd
     make release

-## Run in Linux
+## Utilities for Linux

 To generate you configure file automaticly, change your douban account & password in `fmd-update-conf.sh`, then:

     mkdir -p ~/.fmd
     ./fmd-update-conf.sh > ~/.fmd/fmd.conf

-Even more, to run fmd on boot in Ubuntu (and some other Linux distribution with init.d), run:
+Even more, to run fmd on boot in Ubuntu (and some other Linux distribution with init.d), run as root:

     ./install-ubuntu-service.sh

-In this way, token will never expire.